MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -AuditClientDoesNotSupportEncryption

-Resets auditing of the clients attempts to connect without encryption to the server.
+Resets auditing of the clients attempts to connect without encryption to the server to its default value.

 ```yaml
 Type: SwitchParameter